Vancleeff/retroachievements/Sets/Technomage/README.md

 To reach level 28 in Mysticism, you'll have to attribute 8 points to the skill or 7 if you found and used a cube.

 ### Tips for "Master" achievement
-To reach level 40 in one skill, you'll have to focus on one of your skills and attribute it at least one point every level.
-You can eventually skip one point if you found and used a cube.
-I highly suggest you maximize your Strength/Intelligence to get more damage during your playthrough.
+To reach level 40 in one skill, you'll have to focus on one of your skills and attribute it at least one point every level + 2 points through magic cubes.
+I highly suggest you maximize your Strength or Intelligence to get more damage during your playthrough. (intelligence is the best option for damageless boss fights)

 ### Tips for "Legend" achievement
 While it's almost impossible to miss the level 15 achievement, reaching level 20 can be missed if you skip too many enemies during your playthrough.